Career Exploration Sources

 Most schools publish one or two possible jobs for a program.
 But many more are possible.

-InfoSurf Consulting uses public data sets you can use to find many occupations that are related to your programs, right down to the stacked credentials.
+InfoSurf Consulting uses public data sets to show the many occupations that are related to your programs.

 With data from US Census, the federal Bureau of Labor Statistics extensive occupation profiles are weaved with education information from the National Center for Education Statistics.
 Those two sets weave together a hierarchy of jobs connected by common skills and knowledge.

 Each node of this hierarchy illustrates a level of overlapping skills, knowledge and/or educational path among occupations.

 - Jobs (Titles & Occupation Classes)